 - If your webcam only supports 16:9 aspect ratio, Bandicam records it as 16:9.

 Record settings - Logo

-This Logo tab allows the user to add the logo on the video that will be recorded
+This Logo tab allows the user to add the logo to the video that will be recorded.

-- 1 Add logo to video: This option allows the user to add a certain logo on the streaming video that is being recorded.
+- 1 Add logo to video: This option allows the user to add a certain logo to the streaming video that is being recorded.